derthadams/IMDb-to-neo4j/README.md

     python3 add_worked_with.py

-The script will then run queries in neo4j that will find all people who have worked together on the same TV show season, and create WORKED_WITH relationships between them.
+The script will run queries in neo4j that will find all people who have worked together on the same TV show season, and create WORKED_WITH relationships between them.
 For each relationship created you'll see a status update in the console.

 ### Caveats

 I wrote this library specifically to scrape for people who work in the camera department.
 It looks for credits in the **Camera and Electrical Department** and **Cinematographer** job classes and ignores others, so if you try and use it with people working other jobs it won't work.
 Later on I may generalize the library so it works for all types of jobs.

 Since IMDb is continuously under development, changes to the website could break this code's functionality at any time.